michielvoo/Super/src/readme.md

 When using an emulator to test your programs, use [higan](http://byuu.org/emulation/higan/) for its accurate emulation (also available as a Super Nintendo emulator core in OpenEmu).

+To build all examples, execute `./build.sh */program.asm`

-To remove all build artifacts and intermediate files produced by the build process from all subdirectories, run `./clean.sh` from the `src` directory.
+To remove all build artifacts and intermediate files produced by the build process from **all** subdirectories, run `./clean.sh` from the `src` directory.